-Identifying and Using Existing Oracle Database Disk Groups on Oracle ASM Identify existing disk groups and determine the free disk space that they contain.
-Optionally, identify failure groups for the Oracle ASM disk group devices.

-- Configuring Disk Devices for Oracle ASM on IBM AIX Complete these tasks to configure disk devices for use with Oracle Automatic Storage Management (Oracle ASM). - Creating Disk Groups for Oracle Database Data Files If you are sure that a suitable disk group does not exist on the system, then install or identify appropriate disk devices to add to a new disk group. - Creating Directories for Oracle Database Files You can store Oracle Database and recovery files on a separate file system from the configuration files.
+- Identifying and Using Existing Oracle Database Disk Groups on Oracle ASM Identify existing disk groups and determine the free disk space that they contain.
+Optionally, identify failure groups for the Oracle ASM disk group devices. - Creating Disk Groups for Oracle Database Data Files If you are sure that a suitable disk group does not exist on the system, then install or identify appropriate disk devices to add to a new disk group. - Creating Directories for Oracle Database Files You can store Oracle Database and recovery files on a separate file system from the configuration files.